selwynpolit/d9book/book/dates.md

 and

-this Stack exchange question at <https://drupal.stackexchange.com/questions/198324/how-to-do-a-date-range-entityquery-with-a-date-only-field-in-drupal-8>
+this Stack Exchange question at <https://drupal.stackexchange.com/questions/198324/how-to-do-a-date-range-entityquery-with-a-date-only-field-in-drupal-8>